MicrosoftDocs/azure-docs/articles/service-fabric/how-to-deploy-service-fabric-application-managed-identity.md

 # Deploy Service Fabric application with Managed Identity

 To deploy a Service Fabric application with Managed Identity, the application needs to be deployed through Azure Resource Manager, typically with an Azure Resource Manager template.
-Applications created / deployed with the native Service Fabric API can not have Managed Identities.
-For more information on how to deploy Service Fabric application through Azure Resource Manager, please refer to [Manage applications and services as Azure Resource Manager resources](service-fabric-application-arm-resource.md).
+Applications created / deployed with the native Service Fabric API cannot have Managed Identities.
+For more information on how to deploy Service Fabric application through Azure Resource Manager, refer to [Manage applications and services as Azure Resource Manager resources](service-fabric-application-arm-resource.md).

-   > [!NOTE]
+[!NOTE]
-   > Service Fabric application deployment with Managed Identity is supported with API version `"2019-06-01-preview"`.
+Service Fabric application deployment with Managed Identity is supported with API version `"2019-06-01-preview"`.
 You can also use the same API version for application type, application type version and service resources.

 ## System Assigned identity